-M. Recommended Presentation of Offer
+Recommended Presentation of Proposal:

-- a) CV. - b) Brief description of approach to work/technical proposal of why the individual considers him/herself as the most suitable for the assignment, and a proposed methodology on how they will approach and complete the assignment; (max 1 page) - c) Offeror letter that indicates the all-inclusive fixed total contract price and all other travel related costs (such as flight ticket, per diem, etc), supported by a breakdown of costs, as per template attached.
+- a) Letter of Confirmation of Interest and Availability using the template13 provided by UNDP; - b) CV and a Personal History Form (P11 form14); - c) Brief description of approach to work/technical proposal of why the individual considers him/herself as the most suitable for the assignment, and a proposed methodology on how they will approach and complete the assignment; (max 1 page) - d) Financial Proposal that indicates the all-inclusive fixed total contract price and all other travel related costs (such as flight ticket, per diem, etc.), supported by a breakdown of costs, as per template attached to the Letter of Confirmation of Interest template.
 If an applicant is employed by an organization/company/institution, and he/she expects his/her employer to charge a management fee in the process of releasing him/her to UNDP under Reimbursable Loan Agreement (RLA), the applicant must indicate at this point, and ensure that all such costs are duly incorporated in the financial proposal submitted to UNDP.

-All application materials should be sent to consultants.ken@undp.org to reach us not later than 17:00 Nairobi, Kenya Time (GMT +3) on 28th February 2022.
+All application materials should be sent to consultants.ken@undp.org to reach us not later than 4:00 PM GMT +3 on 28th October 2022.